thunderbird89/esf/stories/story-knock-knock.md

 Aboard the Ryzak bomber *Deathbringer*, pilot Kresh'mar was still trying to understand the warp drive failure when his threat receiver shrieked a warning.

 Multiple contacts.
 Small, fast, closing from multiple vectors.
-His tactical display lit up with targeting locks—dozens of them, all focused on his bomber group.
+His tactical display lit up with targeting locks - dozens of them, all focused on his bomber group.

 The Federation fighters.
 All of them.
 Coming in coordinated attack.